runtimeverification/rdao-smc/README.md

 *Please note that this is work-in-progress, and the model is currently being actively developed.*

 *Still to come:*
 1. *VDF Model* (?)
-(VDF provides strong guarantees suitable for worst-case type of analysis -- not so sure that VDF modeling would fit the probabilistic model)
+(VDFs provide strong guarantees suitable for worst-case type of analysis -- not so sure that VDF modeling would fit the probabilistic model)
-2. *Properties + analysis*
+2. *analysis*

 *This is part of work being done at Runtime Verificaiton Inc.*